firebrandmedia/gbradhopkins.com/_posts/2017-10-03-internet-privacy-links-updated.md

 *   [DuckDuckGo Web Browser][5] An alternative to Google.
 Great results and they take you privacy seriously.
 *   [Why you need a VPN][6] A VPN secures your computer’s internet connection to guarantee that all of the data you’re sending and receiving is encrypted and secured from prying eyes.
 *   [VPNs Ranked][7] 30+ different VPNs by their speed, reliability and logging policy
+*   [Are you ready?
+Here is all the data Facebook and Google have on you][8] This is eye-opening.
+I don't know if I'm more concerned with how they'd use the information or how someone else would.

 Photo Credit: <http://www.flickr.com/photos/doegox/8016617207/sizes/l/in/photostream/>